 The leaves start to turn late September, with October a beautiful landscape of reds, oranges and yellows.
-There are over 100 tree varieties at Dyrham Park and you can find out more about these marvellous trees and other autumnal changes with our daily park walks; no need to book - simply meet at visitor reception at 11am or from the courtyard by the house at 2.30pm.
+There are over 100 tree varieties at Dyrham Park and you can find out more about them and other autumnal changes with our daily park walks; no need to book - simply meet at visitor reception at 11am or 2pm.

 Dyrham has a long history of making pears into perry so why not get into the festive spirit and come at have a go at pear pressing?